MorrisRoberti/uni_timesheet_backend/README.md

 ## How to test it

 At the moment there are no automatized tests, but there is a postman collection file in the `./postman` folder that you can import into the software.
-The `/login` api is called automatically in the pre-request scripts of each request for the user `2`
+The `/login` api is called automatically in the pre-request scripts of each request for the user `2`.
+If you want to change the default user or if you change the correspondent db values you have to go in the `variables` of the collection and change the `test_user_email` and `test_user_password` as well.

 ## How to deploy it